 Image Source: houzz.com

-Contrasted with the white stucco walls the Spanish preferred on their buildings, the red tile roofs looked aesthetically pleasing and distinct from other architecture-style homes.
+In comparison to the white stucco walls that the Spanish used on its constructions, the red tile roofs seemed more artistic and least similar to other architecture-style houses.

 8) Large Outdoor Patio/ Courtyard